Mitso98/notes/java/core/data-structure.md

 }
 ```

-These examples cover some of the most commonly used data structures in Java, along with their complexities and basic methods.
+These examples cover some of the most commonly used data structures in Java, along with their complexities, basic methods, guidelines on when to use or avoid them, and real-life use cases.